How to Become an EMT ~ Step by Step

 Education Requirements for EMTs and Paramedics

-In general, a postsecondary education program is required to pursue a career as an EMT or paramedic.
-You might take courses in a non-degree program, which may take a year or two, or earn an associate’s degree.
+According to the Bureau of Labor Statistics, a postsecondary education program is generally required to pursue a career as an EMT or paramedic.
+You might take courses in a non-degree program, which may take a year or two, or earn an associate degree.
 These programs may be available at technical schools, community colleges, and emergency care training institutes.
 You’ll need to have earned a high school diploma or the equivalent, and many programs may also require you to have cardiopulmonary resuscitation (CPR) certification.

 Keep in mind that EMTs and paramedics may have different educational requirements.
 EMT-level programs may cover the following subjects: